rjkrishna29/CalX_apk/README.md

 ## **Usage**
 ### 1. Performing Arithmatic Operation
 - To perform addition, enter the first number, press the + button, then enter the second number and press = to see the result.
-- Subtraction, multiplication, and division follow a similar process using −, ×, and ÷ respectively.
+- For subtraction, multiplication, and division, follow a similar process using −, ×, and ÷ respectively.
-- Percentage operation can be performed after any digit
+- The percentage operation can be performed after entering any number.
-- ( and ) also can be used to for calculation
+- Parentheses ( ) can be used for grouping calculations.
-- To clear all AC button is there
+- To clear all inputs, use the AC button.
-- There is a backspace button in the screen
+- There is a backspace button to delete the last entered digit.
-- Copy button to copy the result
+- Use the Copy button to copy the result.
-- The input and result also can be copied by long click
+- You can also copy the input and result by long-clicking on them.
+- Click on the History button to view the recent 10 operations performed.
 ### 2. More Action Button
-      There is a widget button for more actions.
-There are multiple other operations
+Access additional functionalities through the widget button, offering multiple other operations for advanced calculations.
 ### 3. Number Conversion
-- It comes under more action page
+- **More Actions Page:** These features are available under the "More Actions" page.
-- User can click on Bin(Binary), Dec(decimal), Oct(Octal), Hex(Hexadecimal) to enter number in that type
+- **Number System Entry:** Users can click on Bin (Binary), Dec (Decimal), Oct (Octal), or Hex (Hexadecimal) to enter numbers in their respective formats.
-- Click equal button to get the converted values
+- **Conversion Results:** Click the equal button to see the converted values in different number systems.
-- A Sign button is there (+/-)
+- **Sign Button:** A Sign button (+/-) allows you to toggle the sign of the number.
-- Copy button to copy the value in each in number system type
+- **Copy Button for Number Systems:** Use the Copy button to copy values in each number system type.
 ### 4. Length an Area Conversion
-- Choose the appropriate unit.
+- **Choose the Appropriate Unit:** Select the appropriate unit.
-- Copy button to copy the input and output togeather
+- **Copy Button:** Use the Copy button to copy the input and output together.
-- User can copy by clicking on the text
+- **User Copy Function:** Users can copy by clicking on the text.

 ## **Development**
-    I have used android studio to build this app.
-And used java for the backend.
+I built this app using Android Studio and used Java for the backend.